 Introduction

 The antiquity of Krishna consciousness is preserved through disciplic succession.
-Within the Gaudiya tradition this lineage is traced through the Brahma Sampradaya.
-Knowledge flows from Krishna to Brahma, from Brahma to Narada, from Narada to Vyasa, and onward through realized teachers.
-This transmission is not symbolic.
-It is the means by which eternal knowledge remains alive across vast stretches of time.
+Within the Gaudiya Vaishnava tradition this lineage is traced through the Brahma Sampradaya.
+Knowledge descends from Krishna to Brahma, from Brahma to Narada, from Narada to Vyasa, and through successive generations of realized teachers.
+This succession is not merely a historical record.
+It serves as the living conduit through which transcendental knowledge remains accessible across vast stretches of time.
+Just as electrical energy requires an unbroken connection to remain available, spiritual knowledge remains potent when transmitted through genuine realized teachers who preserve both its teachings and its realization.

-A powerful glimpse into this distant past is found in the Brahma Samhita.
-This text records prayers spoken by Lord Brahma, the first created living being, after he directly realized Krishna as the Supreme Personality of Godhead.
-The portion of the Brahma Samhita preserved and taught within the Gaudiya tradition is the Fifth Chapter.
-Its origin is placed at the dawn of creation, before the formation of the material universe.
-These prayers describe Krishna not as an abstract principle but as the original person, Govinda, residing in His eternal abode and engaging in loving pastimes.
-(See reference 4)
+A remarkable glimpse into the unimaginable antiquity of this tradition is found in the Brahma Samhita.
+This sacred text records prayers spoken by Lord Brahma, the first created living being, after he attained direct realization of Krishna as the Supreme Personality of Godhead.
+The portion preserved within the Gaudiya tradition is the Fifth Chapter.
+Its origin is situated at the very dawn of creation itself, before the development of planetary systems and before the unfolding of cosmic history as we understand it.
+These prayers describe Krishna not as an impersonal force or abstract principle but as the original Supreme Person, Govinda, residing within His eternal abode and engaging in loving transcendental pastimes.
+(See Reference 4)

 Devarsiratha dasa